Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/sql-driver.markdown

 The JDBC Driver is broadly compatible with the SQL-99 Core specification.
 It allows database-driven applications to interact with the Space via SQL read queries.
-The driver will make the query optimization if needed and translates the SQL query into Space operations.
+The driver performs query optimization if needed and translates the SQL query into Space operations.

 # Installation

-Include all jar files from the `<XAP-HOME>\insightedge\lib\jdbc` and `<XAP-HOME>\lib\required` directories in your project.
+Include all the JAR files from the `<XAP-HOME>\insightedge\lib\jdbc` and `<XAP-HOME>\lib\required` directories in your project.

 # Usage

-The driver can query either [POJO's](./pojo-overview.html) or [Space Documents](./document-overview.html).
+The JDBC driver can query either [POJOs](./pojo-overview.html) or [Space Documents](./document-overview.html).

-## POJO support
+## POJO Support

 {{%tabs%}}
 {{%tab Person%}}